gbroques/ccxmeshreader/README.md

 ### *ELSET
 Element set definitions are parsed and added to the dictionary returned by `read_inp` in the `element_sets` key.

-The `elements` key contains a dictionary where the key is the name of the element set, and value is a set of element numbers.
+The `element_sets` key contains a dictionary where the key is the name of the element set, and value is a set of element numbers.

+For example, given the following `*ELEMENT` and `*ELSET` definitions:
 ```
 *ELEMENT, TYPE=S4, ELSET=E1
 1, 1, 2, 3,